 How will the vet diagnose a lick granuloma?

-At the appointment, the vet will probably start out by carefully evaluating the suspect area on the skin.
+At the appointment, your vet will probably start out by carefully evaluating the suspect area on the skin.
 Many times, the vet will presumptively diagnose your dog with an acral lick granuloma.
 He or she will base the diagnosis on the classic appearance of the spot on the skin and history of seeing the dog excessively licking the area.

-Your vet may also want to do a skin cytology or skin impression test.
-This is because a study published in the journal Veterinary Dermatology indicated that 97% of lick granulomas will have a secondary bacteria infection.
-For a skin cytology, the vet will scrape some material off the surface of the skin lesion and apply it to a glass slide.
-Alternatively, for a skin impression test, the vet presses a glass slide against the abnormal area on the skin.
-Then he or she evaluates the material on the slide for signs of infection or abnormal cells.
+For a skin cytology, the vet will scrape some material off the surface of the skin lesion and apply it to a microscope slide.
+For a skin impression test, the vet presses a glass slide against the abnormal area on the skin.
+Alternatively, sometimes clear tape can be pressed to the lesion to pick up cells, then placed onto a slide.
+The vet will then evaluate the material on the slide for signs of infection or abnormal cells.

 Sometimes the vet will suggest additional testing.
 This may involve:

-- Skin scrape to look for demodex mites
+- Skin scrape to look for demodex mites or other irritants

 - Fungal culture to check for ringworm

-What is the treatment for lick granuloma?
+What is the treatment for a lick granuloma?

 Antibiotics